flatironinstitute/sciware/12_Functions/exercise/matlab_optics_example.md

 Here is a more usable version:

 [bdwf.m](https://github.com/ahbarnett/fresnaq/blob/master/bdrymeths/bdwf.m)

-plus
+with
 [test_bdwf.m](https://github.com/ahbarnett/fresnaq/blob/master/bdrymeths/test_bdwf.m)

-Did that match your usibility criteria?
+Did that match your usability criteria?

 Finally, what changes from that interface were done here: ?